+91 96558 14047 (India)

 Email: [email protected]

-Predicted to grow rapidly and transform the market over the next couple of years, low-code development is the hot new technology that’s creating a buzz in the tech arena.
-Many companies are investing in low code and looking to reap its benefits in the coming years.
+Low-code app development is the hot new technology that’s creating a buzz in the tech arena.
+Forecasts state that it will grow and transform the market over the next couple of years rapidly.
+So, many companies are investing in low code and looking to reap its benefits in the coming years.

-As with any new technology in the market, low code too is surrounded by a lot of hype.
+As with any new technology in the market, many are talking about low code.
 But what is the reality?
-Are the returns really going to be as predicted?
+Are the returns going to be as predicted?
 Will this technology truly deliver as promised and succeed?
 Let’s find out.

-The Facts – While it is true that the model-based app development with various functionalities simplifies the process, only simple apps can be built with ease.
-In case of complex functionality requirements, developers may need to build outside the low-code environment.
+The Fact: While it is true that the model-based app development with various functionalities simplifies the process, it is possible to develop only simple apps with ease.
+In case of complex functionality requirements, developers will need to build outside the low-code environment.

-This is why it is important to evaluate low-code application vendors to check how well their platform can handle complex requirements.
-While some of them require you to build externally and integrate, others are capable of handling complexities within the platform itself.
+That is why it is vital to evaluate low-code application vendors to check how well their platform can handle complex requirements.
+While some platforms require you to build externally and integrate, others deal with complexities on their own.

-The Buzz – If new solutions are not able to connect and operate with existing systems, they won’t be of much use to enterprises.
+The Buzz: If new solutions cannot connect and operate with existing systems, they won’t be of much use to enterprises.
 Low code promises easy integration with existing systems to ensure seamless operation.

-The Facts – Integration is possible but in most low-code solutions this is done via web services.
-So, in cases where there are no web service interfaces in the existing system, integration can be difficult.
-It may also require additional development effort, making it more expensive as well.
+The Fact: Integration is possible, but via web services in most low-code solutions.
+So, integration would not be possible in cases without any web service interfaces in the existing system.
+It may require additional development effort, making it more expensive as well.

-The Buzz – As against long and tedious software development procedures, low-code simplifies the application development process, ensuring faster release cycles that helps businesses get to market faster.
+The Buzz: As against long and tedious software development procedures, low-code simplifies the application development process, ensuring faster release cycles that help businesses get to market faster.

-The Facts – Low-code platforms do help enterprises get their applications to market faster.
-But this holds good as long as everything from prototyping to integration can be done on the platform itself, with no need to go elsewhere to create something.
-Limitations that require developers to move out of the platform will naturally require more time.
+The Fact: Low-code platforms do help enterprises get their applications to market faster.
+But this holds good as long as everything from prototyping to integration is possible on the platform itself, with no need to go elsewhere to create something.
+Limitations that require developers to move out of the low-code platform will naturally require more time.

 Today, enterprises are going beyond just web and mobile application development.
 The next big thing is the Multi-Experience Development Platform (MXDP) powered by low code.
-This platform helps enterprises develop innovative, omni-channel experiences using technologies such as Artificial Intelligence (AI), Machine Learning (ML) and Internet of Things (IOT).
+Multi-Experience Development Platforms help enterprises develop innovative omnichannel experiences using AI, ML, and IoT.
+Read more about the capabilities and benefits of MXDP here.

-MXDP helps enterprises scale rapidly, as a single application can be deployed on multiple devices.
+Neutrinos’ MXDP helps enterprises scale rapidly by deploying single applications on multiple devices.
 Explore MXDP here and discover its ability to create engaging digital experiences efficiently in a much shorter time frame.